-Below is a timeline of VIPIRG's work since 1988.
+Below is a timeline of VIPIRG's work since 1988 as BCPIRG and since 1989 as VIPIRG.
 We use the power of research to draw attention to a community-identified need.
 We do our research with the hope of changing public policy in order to make life better for UVic students and residents of Victoria.

 Our research report showed that Retail, food service, and hospitality workers face precarious working conditions: They face job instability and insecurity; earn low wages; often don’t receive benefits like paid sick days, vacation, or health benefits; are typically not unionized; have minimal control over their work conditions; and face poor treatment by their employers.